 Back then, five players in that Hoffenheim squad were older than him.
 The club was seven points adrift of safety.
 Even as it had all the potential to end in tears, it never did.

 According to Julian, dealing with older players is uncomplicated.
-It only takes a coach who does not get too serious in everything.
+It only takes a coach who does not get too serious about everything.

 Basically, Julian is one who likes to have a laugh and loves to discuss personal matters in an expressive way with all his players (old and young).